Set 32 · Study 1 / 5

 to think that something is good or right

-We tried hard to get the contact but our boss did not approve of the arrangement.
+We worked hard on the proposal, but our boss did not approve of the arrangement.

 Origin: Middle English: from Old French aprover, from Latin approbare (see approbate).
 The original sense was ‘prove, demonstrate’, later ‘corroborate, confirm’, hence ‘pronounce to be satisfactory’ (late Middle English)